xan1242/GT3FreeCam/README.md

 On the PS2 side - it firstly patches the game code to expose the pointer for the camera matrix at a known memory location.
 This is done by caving some extra code hooks into the empty/unused areas in the executable.

 Then, it also adds a toggle switch to the camera matrix updater.
-This has to be done on the PS2 side because the code is JIT-ed/recompiled and then cached on PCSX2, so patching the code during runtime won't work.
+This has to be done on the PS2 side because the code is JIT-ed/recompiled and then cached on PCSX2, so patching the code during runtime won't work (unless the recompiler cache is reset).

 And lastly, as a simple and easy checkpoint when the camera should stop existing, I've added a check against the destructor of the "RaceCourse" object.
 This only happens when it's exiting an active race.